mdn/content/files/en-us/learn/css/building_blocks/box_model_tasks/index.md

 ## Task 1

 With the two boxes below, one is using the standard box model, the other the alternate box model.
-Change the width of the second box by adding rules to the .alternate class, so that it matches the visual width of the first box.
+Change the width of the second box by adding declarations to the `.alternate` class, so that it matches the visual width of the first box.
 Your final result will look like the image below.

 ![Two boxes of the same size](mdn-box-model1.png)